Children’s centre volunteers offer one-to-one or group support with:

 - Encouraging school or preschool readiness

-The course is aimed at parents/carers with 2-4yr olds.
+The course is aimed at parents/carers with 2 to 4year-olds.
 Each programme will be delivered to a specific age group.
 It is an evidence-based behaviour programme based on behavioural principals and child development.

-The programme targets parents and carers of children aged 3 years plus and at Level 2 - 4 on the Pathway to Provision and where this parenting group tool has been identified as the appropriate programme for the parent/carer.
+The programme targets parents and carers of children aged 3 years plus and at Level 2 to 4 on the pathway to provision, where this parenting group tool has been identified as the appropriate programme for the parent/carer.

 This programme also supports families with children who have a diagnosis or are undergoing assessment with a consultant paediatrician for Autistic Spectrum Disorder (ASD) which includes Attention Deficit Hyperactivity Disorder (ADHD) Attention Deficit Disorder (ADD) or higher functioning autism or a learning disability.